 Technological Centre for Sport, Movement and Health

-In the Technological Centre for Sport, Movement and Health, the Faculty of Health, Nutrition & Sport at THUAS works together with Delft University of Technology, VU University Amsterdam (Faculty of Human Movement Sciences), Sophia Revalidatie and InnoSportNL.
+In the Technological Centre for Sport, Movement and Health, the Faculty of Health, Nutrition & Sport at THUAS works together with Delft University of Technology, VU University Amsterdam (Faculty of Behavioural and Movement Sciences), Basalt and InnoSportNL.

 Do you have any questions or want to find out more?
 Don’t hesitate to contact the coordinator of the Human Kinetic Technology Expertise Centre.